jayelle-o/exercise-three-bargraph/README.md

-#### Exercise Three: Looping through data to create a simple bar chart.
+#### Exercise Three: Looping through data to create [a simple bar chart](http://chriscanipe.com/news-apps-class-2016/exercise-three/).

-You can find a working link to the page we created in class here: [http://chriscanipe.com/news-apps-class-2016/exercise-three/](http://chriscanipe.com/news-apps-class-2016/exercise-three/).

 We loaded up our Columbia Public Schools JSON in class Tuesday and iterated through the rows using a "for loop."
 We touched on three main concepts: